wixette/meowlang/README.md

 ### Meow File Format

-The text representation of a Meowlang source code uses semicolon `";"` to end every Meow element.
+The text representation of a Meowlang program uses semicolon `";"` to end every Meow element.

 For example, the following code contains 5 Meow elements, whose values are 0, 1, 2, 3 and 4.